zulip/zulip/docs/testing.md

     <http://docs.casperjs.org/en/latest/modules/casper.html#waitforselector>
     and the various assert statements available are documented here:
     <http://docs.casperjs.org/en/latest/modules/tester.html#the-tester-prototype>

+- The 'waitFor' style functions (waitForSelector, etc.) cannot be chained together in certain conditions without creating race conditions where the test may fail nondeterministically.
+For example, don't do this:

+        casper.waitForSelector('tag 1');
+        casper.waitForSelector('tag 2');

+    Instead, if you want to avoid race condition, wrap the second `waitFor` in a `then` function like this:

+        casper.waitForSelector('tag 1');
+        casper.then(function () {
+            casper.waitForSelector('tag 2');
+        });

 -   Casper uses CSS3 selectors; you can often save time by testing and debugging your selectors on the relevant page of the Zulip development app in the Chrome JavaScript console by using e.g.